CharlyRien/tournament-betclic/README.md

 - build the backend (create fat jar with : gradle shadowJar)
 - create and start a redis server to be use by the backend
 - start the back-end app just built

-It's normal if that takes
+(The first time it can take time depending on your connection to download docker images: around 2-3 minutes)

-after that you can normally see the frontend here :
+After that you can normally see the frontend here :

 http://localhost:8080/index.html